On the Optimality of Random Partial Sphere Coverings in High Dimensions: Introduction and Main Results

-\end{corollary} Corollary \ref{Eulers-number-corollary} shows that, like $\pi$, Euler's number $e$ may also be defined in terms of the geometry of the sphere in high dimensions.
+Equation \eqref{Eulers} shows that, like $\pi$, Euler's number $e$ may also be defined in terms of the geometry of the sphere in high dimensions.
+Theorem \ref{mainThm-corrected} also confirms \cite[Conjecture 4.2]{HK-DCG} in the case of antipodal partial coverings by $N=N(d)$ caps satisfying $N(d)\to\infty$ and $\ln N(d)=o(\sqrt d)$, showing that, under these assumptions, random partial coverings are indeed asymptotically optimal (up to a $1+o(1)$ factor).

-Let us emphasize that our results do not provide a complete picture on this problem.
-Specifically, our proof does not imply the following: \begin{question} The sequence $\mathcal{E}_d$ is monotonically decreasing to $1-e^{-1}$. \end{question} In other words, this says that as the dimension grows, the volume of the overlaps is increasing.
-We believe that such a result may provide a better picture on the behavior of these optimal partial sphere coverings.
-Furthermore, from an asymptotic point of view, our bound only implies that when $N(d) \geq \exp(\omega(d))$,
+To establish the equality in Theorem \ref{mainThm-corrected}, we show the inequality in both directions.
+For the lower bound, we use random antipodal partial coverings.
+We follow the arguments in \cite{HK-DCG}, with slight modifications made since our partial coverings are antipodal.
+We refer the reader to \cite[Subsection 9.1]{HK-DCG} for the details.
+Thus, the main contribution of this paper is the upper bound in Theorem \ref{mainThm-corrected}.

-and hence our bound is tight when $N$ is super-exponential in $d$.
-One may also ask what is the minimal number of caps $N(d)$ for \eqref{main-Eqn-congruent} to be valid.
-We believe that the following is true: \begin{question} There exists a constant $c(\alpha) > 0$ such that for $\log N(d) \geq c(\alpha)d$, it holds that $\cV_{d,N(d)}(\alpha) \to 1-e^{-\alpha}$. \end{question}
+Nevertheless, the present paper leaves several open directions.
+In particular, we do not know how to remove the antipodality assumption, or how to extend the result to the regime $N=e^{\Omega(\sqrt{d})}$.
+Our method also does not yet resolve whether $V_N(d)$ decreases monotonically to $1-e^{-1}$, a property that would describe how overlaps grow with increasing dimension.

-We conclude the introduction with a remark on the setting of \cite{EFR}. \begin{remark} In the work \cite{EFR}, Erd\H{o}s, Few and Rogers consider the following setting: Let $\Sigma$ denote a system of congruent caps $C_1,C_2,\ldots$ on $r\Sp$.
-We say that $\Sigma$ \emph{covers a proportion $\vartheta_d=\vartheta_d(\Sigma)$ of $\R^d$} if
+\begin{remark} In \cite{EFR}, Erd\H{o}s, Few and Rogers study the following asymptotic version of the partial covering problem.
+For each $r>0$, consider a finite family $\Sigma_r$ of congruent caps on $r\mathbb{S}^{d-1}$, and suppose that